earthlab/abc-classroom/docs/new_assignment.rst

 classroom assignment.

 .. note::
-   If you are using nbgrader you will want to 1. run ``$ nbgrader quickstart nbgrader`` to setup the nbgrader directory structure within your new course created with ``abc-classroom quickstart course-name-here``.
+   If you are using nbgrader you will want to

+   1. run ``$ nbgrader quickstart nbgrader``
+   to setup the nbgrader directory structure within your new course created with ``abc-classroom quickstart course-name-here``.
 Note that we suggest that you name your nbgrader course ``nbgrader-coursename`` to make the directory structure a bit cleaner.
+Once that is setup:
+   2. Change your directory to the newly created nbgrader directory ``$ cd nbgrader``
+   2. Create and release an nbgrader assignment using.
+   ``nbgrader generate_assignment assignment1`` generates assignment1 from the
-Once that is setup: 2.
-Create an nbgrader assignment using ``nbgrader generate_assignment assignment1``.
-This step will move the assignments created in the source/ nbgrader directory over to a ``release/`` directory. abc-classroom will look for that release/ directory to find assignment files each time you run ``abc-assignment-template``.
+   nbgrader source directory.
+This step will move the assignments created in the **source/** nbgrader directory over to a **release/** directory. abc-classroom will look for that release/ directory to find assignment files each time you run ``abc-assignment-template``.
 Once you have created and released the assignment with nbgrader, you can then create the assignment template using abc-classroom which will generate a new template GitHub repo that you can use with GitHub classroom.

-How To Create A New Assignment Template repository
+How To Create A New Assignment Template Repository
 ==================================================

 Creating a new assignment using ``abc-assignment-template`` requires you to first